 - Most of the DREAM partners already participated, and currently participates, to EU projects, which are related with DREAM proposal.
-This will form adequate basis for transfer of significant knowledge and technology from former RTD projects by strengthening the exploitation of results and create potential spin-off. - Some DREAM partners are involved in the activities of European Clusters, industrial interest groups and standardization bodies. - Some DREAM partners are members of international committees/boards of important symposia, which can ensure and facilitate the dissemination of DREAM results. - Finally, many DREAM partners have consolidated pre-existing collaborations between each other (research or industrial), even in funded EU projects.
-This will certainly strengthen the cooperation within DREAM proposal, which is requested to successfully finalize the project.
+This formed adequate basis for transfer of significant knowledge and technology from former RTD projects by strengthening the exploitation of results and create potential spin-off. - Some DREAM partners are involved in the activities of European Clusters, industrial interest groups and standardization bodies. - Some DREAM partners are members of international committees/boards of important symposia, which can ensure and facilitate the dissemination of DREAM results. - Finally, many DREAM partners have consolidated pre-existing collaborations between each other (research or industrial), even in funded EU projects.
+This has certainly strengthened the cooperation within DREAM proposal, which is requested to successfully finalize the project.

-At national level, DREAM Project will be disseminated among:
+At national level, DREAM Project has been disseminated among: